codekansas/codekansas.github.io/_posts/2021-04-29-matplotlib-videos.markdown

 ---
 layout: post
-title: Video from Numpy array stream in Matplotlib
+title: Create Video from Stream of Numpy Arrays in Matplotlib
 category: 💻
 excerpt: Short post with code snippits for creating videos from Numpy arrays in Matplotlib.
 ---